gsathishk/TRGN510---Final-Project/README.md

 # TRGN510---Final-Project

+# RNAseq Analysis of CTC Bone Metastasis Samples

+## Description:
+###   I will be processing RNA-seq data from Brx68 Parentals and Brx68 Bone Metastasis samples using TopHat.
+Brx68 is an ex vivo cultured circulating tumor cell (CTC) cell line.
+Previously we had processed the same samples using STAR, so I will be comparing results of TopHAT to STAR.
+In addition I will also be processing samples Brx50 Parentals and Brx50 Bone Metastasis.
+I will then compare TopHAT results of  Brx50 and Brx68 analysis to find commonly upregulated genes in bone metastasis.

 ## 1. Transfer files from local machine to HPC Server TRGN510 Project Folder
 ```
 rsync -a -P ~/TRGN510project sganesan@hpc-transfer.usc.edu:~/project/TRGN510project